 Mine Production: 200 tons

 Malaysia is home to the world’s largest rare earth refinery, Lynas Corporation’s Lynas Advanced Materials Plant (LAMP).
 As mentioned above, the LAMP facility handles refining duties for Lynas’s mines in Australia.
-Despite political issues that delayed the plant’s opening in 2013, the LAMP facility has helped Malaysia become an important player in the world of rare earth minerals.
+Despite political issues that delayed the plant’s opening in 2013, the LAMP facility has made Malaysia become an much important player in the world of rare earth minerals.